Why start scuba diving?

 3. Find the right instructor and diving school

-You can see from the points above how important it is to have a good Instructor.
+You can see from the points above how important it is to have a good instructor.
 Usually you’ll find a good instructor at a professional diving school.
 There are many dive centers and it is not always easy to find the right one that you are comfortable with.
 Therefore contact a diving school and ask questions.
 Read reviews on Google and on Facebook.
 (Both platforms are particularly good because you can be sure that the reviews are from real people.
 Tripadvisor has been known to be less reliable on this with Dive Centers purchasing or faking reviews).
-There are many dive shops that offers courses with the 2 largest diver training organizations.
-Whether you’ll be trained by SSI or PADI standards you will be a well-trained, safe and responsible diver.
-Aloha Diving and many other dive schools offer SSI and PADI courses.
-It’s your choice.
-Ask us about the differences.
+There are many dive shops that offers courses with the 2 largest diver training organisations.
+Whether you’ll be trained by PADI or SSI standards you will be a well-trained as a safe and responsible diver.
+Aloha Diving and many other dive schools offer PADI courses.
+PADI is the world most renowned training agency.

 4. Keep on breathing and never hold your breath